 The Trustees focus their grantmaking on capital needs.
 The Trustees primarily make outright grants, but will issue occasional challenge grants with the goal of helping an institution generate increased and broader philanthropic support from its constituencies.

-Intervals Between Applications
+Intervals between Applications

-The current Trust policy is not to consider grant requests more frequently than three years from the date of the last grant or one year from the date of the last payment, whichever is later.
-An organization whose proposal has been rejected may normally be eligible to apply again after one year.
+The Trust policy is not to consider grant requests more frequently than three years from the date of the last grant or one year from the date of the last payment, whichever is later.
+An institution whose proposal has been rejected may normally be eligible to apply again after one year.
 YMCAs with more than five branches should contact the Trust to ascertain whether they may be eligible to apply more frequently.